ryzenpay/ownitall/README.md

         - add the scopes: collection.read%20collection.write%20playlists.read%20playlists.read
     6. save the client id and client secret

+## Apple Music
+currently not supported as its paid (didnt know till halfway done) will need:
+    - client id
+    - client secret

 # Maven and compiling
 ## generate javadoc documentation
 to update the javadoc documentation, run the command `mvn doc` in the root of the repository